neonmik/Wave-Machine-Firmware/README.md

         + Add Arp mode

     + Settings Bugfixes:
-        - Added starting shift functions:
+        + Added starting shift functions:
             - Added in functions for Modulation
-            - Added in functions for Filter (Shift on Main) and its ADSR (Shift on ADSR) - currently disabled due to processing power.
+            - Added in functions for Filter (Shift on LFO) and its ADSR (Shift on ADSR) - fixed issues with processing.
         + Issues when first starting, LFO was active but UI didnt reflect it.
         + Factory Restore function working, just need to implement in controls
         + Load Current Factory Presets to Factory Space